2019: 52 Ancestors in 52 Weeks Week 14 (April 1 – 7) Brick Wall

 The Treaty of May 31, 1783, between the State of Georgia and the Cherokee Indians, is what led to the development of the ninth county, Franklin County in Georgia… the 1st new county formed in Georgia after the Revolutionary War.
 It originally had encompassed parts of South Carolina and land covering twelve future counties in Georgia.

-The first of my Bryan line was first found in Franklin County around 1785.
+The first of my Bryan line was found in Franklin County around 1785.

 The Treaty of Beaufort in 1787 allowed the secession of the northern section of Franklin County to South Carolina and ended on November 3, 1914, with the formation of Barrow County.

-Often my James Bryan is found listed as born in Bates County, Georgia… but there is no such-named county!
+Often my James Bryan is seen listed as born in Bates County, Georgia… but there is no such-named county!

 Franklin County, along with Washington County, was the 1st new county formed in Georgia after the Revolutionary War… and now Georgia’s 9th county; so named in honor of patriot Benjamin Franklin.